 By Christopher Columbus

-Step 2: Columbus’s First Voyage Map Exploration
+Step 2: Columbus’ First Voyage Map Exploration

 While you color the map have a discussion about what the world was like before Columbus crossed the Atlantic and then what happened after his voyage.
+Learn about the Columbian exchange and the goods that were sent both directions.

 For Youngsters Only: Make a Columbus Hat and Spyglass